-Children at The Meeting House are generally 8 years old, with children ranging from 6 to 12 years of age.
-The Children at Meeting House Juniors are 6-7 years old.
-Children who attend our Here, There & Everywhere Weekend program are usually 7 to 12 Years of age, but friends and family siblings can attend too.
+Children at The Meeting House are generally 9 years old, with children ranging from 7 to 12 years of age.
+The Children at Meeting House Juniors are 4 to 6 years old.

 3. My child already attends a social group or a one-to-one therapy session.
 Will I need to eliminate those services for my child to attend The Meeting House?

 Absolutely not.
 We feel very strongly that all therapists on a child’s team need to work together to help facilitate skills for our children.
 The Meeting House can be an adjunct to any other therapy session your child receives, either in or outside of school.

 Children Who Benefit From Our Program

 Our groups are designed to benefit children who have strong skills in most areas but need additional support around friendship development, social skills and communication development.
 The Meeting House provides a fun-filled and safe environment where youngsters can actively participate in a series of recreational after-school classes.

 Meeting House attracts a diverse community of students from a wide range of schools throughout Manhattan.
 Many of the children who attend our groups are succeeding in mainstream, general-education settings but would benefit from the small group structure of an after-school program designed and run by specialists who can help further socialization and communication skill development.
 We also serve students from public school inclusion programs and schools that serve students with learning differences.
 Some of the children have previously been involved in individual therapies.
 Activities at The Meeting House are designed to improve their ability to form friendships and build community in a recreational group setting.